How long is the course?

 How will I learn?

-The course will involve a strong practical element with supporting classroom based sessions to raise awareness of the theoretical underpinning.
+The course will involve strong practical elements with supporting classroom based sessions to raise awareness of the theoretical underpinning.
 Through a wide variety of individual and group tasks you will develop a range of key employability skills and personal attributes.
-There will also be regular opportunities to gain work based experience working with the different uniformed public services.
+There will also be regular opportunities to gain work based experience with the different uniformed public services through visits, workshops and guest speakers.

 What subjects will I study?